Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use an AWS managed CMK.
 - [ ] Use an AWS KMS customer managed CMK.

 ### A company is using AWS Organizations to manage multiple AWS member accounts.
 All of these accounts have Amazon GuardDuty enabled in all Regions.
-The company’s AW5 Security Operations Center has a centralized security account for logging and monitoring.
+The company's AW5 Security Operations Center has a centralized security account for logging and monitoring.
 One of the member accounts has received an excessively high bill A security engineer discovers that a compromised Amazon EC2 instance is being used to mine crypto currency.
 The Security Operations Center did not receive a GuardDuty finding in the central security account. but there was a GuardDuty finding in the account containing the compromised EC2 instance.
 The security engineer needs to ensure an GuardDuty finding are available in the security account.
 What should the security engineer do to resolve this issue?

 - [ ] Set up an Amazon CloudWatch Event rule to forward ail GuardDuty findings to the security account Use an AWS Lambda function as a target to raise findings.
 - [ ] Set up an Amazon CloudWatch Events rule to forward all GuardDuty findings to the security account Use an AWS Lambda function as a target to raise findings in AWS Security Hub.
 - [ ] Check that GuardDuty in the security account is able to assume a role in the compromised account using the GuardDuty fast findings permission Schedule an Amazon CloudWatch Events rule and an AWS Lambda function to periodically check for GuardDuty findings.
 - [ ] Use the aws GuardDuty get-members AWS CLI command m the security account to see if the account is listed Send an invitation from GuardDuty m the security account to GuardDuty in the compromised account Accept the invitation to forward all future GuardDuty findings.

-### An external Auditor finds that a company’s user passwords have no minimum length.
+### An external Auditor finds that a company's user passwords have no minimum length.
 The company is currently using two identity providers: AWS IAM federated with on-premises Active Directory.
 Amazon Cognito user pools to accessing an AWS Cloud application developed by the company Which combination o1 actions should the Security Engineer take to solve this issue?
 (Select TWO)

 - [x] Update the password length policy In the on-premises Active Directory configuration.
 - [ ] Update the password length policy In the IAM configuration.